North Shore Temple Emanuel

 At NSTE, our Rabbis, special guests, and lay leaders provide meaningful formal and informal instruction to individuals of all ages and backgrounds.

-See below for a report on the recent Sir Asher Joel Oration, an NSTE tradition coordinated by member Gil Davis:
+See below for a report on the 2018 Sir Asher Joel Oration, an NSTE tradition coordinated by member Gil Davis:

 The talk was co-sponsored by Macquarie and Hebrew Universities.
 Dr Gil Davis, Director of Ancient Mediterranean Studies at Macquarie University, introduced Wayne and spoke a bit about the achievements of the Ancient Israel Program and the joint cooperation between the two universities.
 Robert Simeon, President of the Australian Friends of Hebrew University made a vote of thanks to Wayne and to the NSTE which is a frequent and welcoming host to such events under its President, Mark Ginsburg.